 Illinois

 Illinois does not have specific laws regarding split shifts.
-However, the Chicago Fair Workweek Ordinance stipulates that employees should have a break of at least ten hours between shifts if they are scheduled to work again.
+The Chicago Fair Workweek Ordinance says employers must give employees a break of at least ten hours between shifts.
+This rule applies when they schedule workers to work again.
 This regulation aims to ensure that employees have sufficient time for rest and recovery between work periods.

 New York

-In New York, nonexempt hourly employees in the service industry are entitled to one extra hour at the minimum wage rate for a split shift.
+In New York, hourly workers in the service industry can earn one extra hour at minimum wage for a split shift.
 Additionally, if the start and end of an employee’s workday exceeds ten hours, they are eligible for the spread of hours pay, including an extra hour of pay at the minimum wage rate.
 Employers can offset this premium against any amount paid above the minimum wage.

 Oregon

 Oregon mandates that employees receive time and a half for any shift that starts less than ten hours after the end of their previous shift.
-This ensures employees have an adequate break between shifts and are compensated for shorter intervals between work periods.
+This ensures that employees receive an adequate break between shifts and get compensated for shorter intervals between work periods.

 The Role of Scheduling Software

 Implementing split shifts can be complex, especially when managing multiple employees and schedules.
 This is where scheduling software like Celayix comes into play.
-Scheduling software streamlines the process of creating and managing split shift schedules, making it easier for managers to optimize staffing levels and ensure compliance with labour laws.
+Employee scheduling software streamlines the process of creating and managing split shift schedules.
+This makes it easier for managers to optimize staffing levels and ensure compliance with labour laws.

 Celayix, with its advanced scheduling rules engine and artificial intelligence capabilities, provides businesses with the tools needed to implement split shifts efficiently.
 Here’s how scheduling software can assist:

-Effortless Schedule Creation: Scheduling software simplifies creating complex split shift schedules.
-Managers can input employee availability and preferences, and the software can generate optimized schedules that meet business needs while accommodating employee requirements.
+Scheduling software simplifies creating complex split shift schedules.
+Managers can input employee availability and preferences, and the software can generate optimized schedules that meet business needs while considering employee requirements.

-Automated Time Tracking: With time clock and payroll integration, scheduling software like Celayix ensures accurate tracking of employee work hours, making it easy to calculate split shift premiums or other additional compensation where applicable.
+With time clock and payroll integration, scheduling software like Celayix tracks employee work hours accurately.
+This makes it easy to calculate split shift premiums and other extra pay when needed.

 Conflict Resolution: Scheduling software can identify and resolve scheduling conflicts, ensuring employees receive adequate breaks between split shifts and comply with labour regulations.